Skip to content

 Working with cells

 execute_cell(kernel_id, code) — Execute Python code.
 Returns outputs (text, image file paths, errors).
-The cell and its outputs append to the notebook and auto-save to disk.
-Images save automatically to <notebook>_files/ alongside the notebook.
+The cell and outputs append to the notebook and auto-save to disk.
+Images save to <notebook>_files/ alongside the notebook.

 add_markdown(kernel_id, content) — Add a markdown cell.
 Auto-saves to disk.